foodvibes/transcoder/README.md

 # Recipe Transcoder

-Translate recipes from a [conventional plaintext format](https://github.com/foodvibes/recipes) to a customized html template.
+Translate recipes from a [conventional plaintext format](https://github.com/foodvibes/recipes) to a customized html template with golang.